Meet the quantum blockchain that works like a time machine

 Our method involves encoding the blockchain into a temporal GHZ (Greenberger–Horne–Zeilinger) state of photons that do not simultaneously coexist.
 It is shown that the entanglement in time, as opposed to an entanglement in space, provides the crucial quantum advantage.
 All the subcomponents of this system have already been shown to be experimentally realized.
 Perhaps more shockingly, our encoding procedure can be interpreted as non-classically influencing the past; hence this decentralized quantum blockchain can be viewed as a quantum networked time machine.

-In short the quantum blockchain is immutable because the photons that it contains do not exist in the current time but are still extant and readable.
-This means you can see the entire blockchain but you cannot “touch” it and the only entry you would be able to try to tamper with is the most recent one.
+In short, the quantum blockchain is immutable because the photons that it contains do not exist at the current time but are still extant and readable.
+This means the entire blockchain is visible but cannot be “touched” and the only entry you would be able to try to tamper with is the most recent one.
 In fact, the researchers write, “In this spatial entanglement case, if an attacker tries to tamper with any photon, the full blockchain would be invalidated immediately.”

-Is this really possible?
+Is this possible?
 The researchers note that the technology already exists.

 “Our novel methodology encodes a blockchain into these temporally entangled states, which can then be integrated into a quantum network for further useful operations.
 We will also show that entanglement in time, as opposed to entanglement in space, plays the pivotal role for the quantum benefit over a classical blockchain,” the authors write.
 “As discussed below, all the subsystems of this design have already been shown to be experimentally realized.
 Furthermore, if such a quantum blockchain were to be constructed, we will show that it could be viewed as a quantum networked time machine.”

 Don’t worry about having to update your Bitcoin wallet, though.
-This process is still very theoretical and not at all available to mere mortals.
+This process is still theoretical and not at all available to mere mortals.
 That said, it’s nice to know someone is looking out for our quantum future, however weird it may be.